u1810291/free-dashboard/README.md

-# ArchitectUI - Angular 11 Bootstrap 4.6
+# This dashboard has been forked from ArchitectUI and updated for futher use.

 This admin dashboard was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.2.